flux-capacitor-io/flux-capacitor-client/README.md

 Flux Capacitor java client
 ======================

 This is the 'official' Java library for the Flux Capacitor service.
-To read more about Flux Capacitor visit [flux-capacitor.io](https://flux-capacitor.io).

 Installation
 ======================